NorrinRadd/monero/contrib/depends/README.md

 - `riscv64-linux-gnu` for Linux RISCV 64 bit

 No other options are needed, the paths are automatically configured.

+Next, run make inside the build directory.
+The -j option can be used to set the number of jobs that should be used.

 Dependency Options:
 The following can be set when running make: make FOO=bar